mtlvsdn/WordSnack-WordGenerator/README.md

 # WordSnack-WordGenerator
-A word generator for the Word Snack mobile app which helps you find the words you need for the game
+A word generator for the Word Snack mobile app which helps you find the words you need for the game.

 Word Snack can be downloaded here: